opynfinance/GammaProtocol/docs/contracts-documentation/AddressBook.md

 #### Parameters:

-- `_id`: the id of the contract to be updated
+- `_id`: id of the contract to be updated

-- `_newAddress`: the address of the new implementation*
+- `_newAddress`: address of the new implementation*

 ### Event `ProxyCreated(bytes32 id, address proxy)`

-event emitted when a new proxy get created
+emits an event when a new proxy is created

 ### Event `AddressAdded(bytes32 id, address add)`

-event emitted when a new address get added
+emits an event when a new address is added